Slashin8r/ueMarketplace/README.md

 # ueMarketplace
 Unreal Engine Marketplace API

-Add all files to a folder.
+Add all files to the same folder.
 Run ueMarketplaceUpdate.php to scan the unreal engine marketplace and save the results to 2 separate json files.

 allAssets.json will contain all the asset data except for image references, technicalDetails and longDescription.